This post contains affiliate links. Please see our disclosure policy.

 A wooden cutting board topped with garlic, shallots, fresh basil, sea salt, with a bottle of olive oil and heirloom tomatoes around it.

-This is super easy!
-Slice up your fresh, juicy tomatoes and add them to a baking sheet in an even layer.
-Drizzle them with olive oil and a good sprinkle of salt and pepper, and roast them at 450 degrees for about 15 minutes.
-Once you have those roasting in the oven, you can get started on the stove-top part of the soup!
+Step 1: Roast Tomatoes.
+Slice your fresh tomatoes & add to a baking sheet in an even layer.
+Drizzle with olive oil and a good sprinkle of salt and pepper, and roast at 450 degrees for about 15 minutes

 A sheet pan with the roasted heirloom tomatoes.